CandleScience/solidus_avatax/README.md

 SpreeAvatax::Config.create!(enabled: true, timeout: SpreeAvatax::Config::DEFAULT_TIMEOUT)
 ```

-This is an append-only table and solidus_avatax will read these config values
+This is an append-only table and spree_avatax will read these config values
 from the last record (by id).

 #### Short Ships